michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 43. They are sown in baseness, they arise in glory.
 They are sown in weakness, they arise in power.

 44. It is sown an animal body, it ariseth a body spiritual.
-For there is a body of the animal,Phagro da-nephesh, body of the animal life. and there is a body of the spirit;
+For there is a body of the animal,

 45. as also it is written, Adam the first man became a living soul, and the last Adam a life-giving spirit.